minvws/nl-covid19-coronacheck-app-coordination/docs/error-handling.md

 Error codes displayed in an error dialog will be formatted like this:

-`s xyy ppp? hhh bbbbbb (system flow.step provider?  errorcode detailederrorcode)`
+`s xyy ppp? hhh bbbbbb (system flow.step provider errorcode detailederrorcode)`

 ### System